joshbruce/content-joshbruce.com/content/web-development/modern-web-development/content.md

 The route is the keystone of the Internet.
 And I would say this route style and format is the basis of modern web development.

 I witnessed this evolution of routes over the course of a few years.

+The promise from an HTML-perspective, the promise was [semantic markup](https://www.w3.org/standards/semanticweb/).
+We still haven't got there though.
+Many sites I visit still default to using `div` and `span` for block and inline elements outside of content, respectively.
+Not a lot of `article`, `main`, and `setion`, for example.

 ## 1998